Brown County Veterans Memorial Arena: Pro wrestling

 Throughout the 1980s and 1990s, the World Wrestling Federation would hold live events as well as WWF TV tapings in the arena.
 The AWA and WCW would also go on to have many live events at the arena.
 In 1998 the WWF took a three-year hiatus from the Brown County Arena.
 In January 2001 and in February 2002, the World Wrestling Federation returned with two house shows before leaving their older location for the brand new Resch Center.

-The XWF held three live, house show type events in their first-ever tour outside of the original tapings that took place at Universal Studios in Orlando, Florida.
+The XWF held three live house show type events in their first-ever tour outside the original tapings that took place at Universal Studios in Orlando, Florida.
 These events occurred in December 2001.
 One of the venues the XWF ran was the Brown County Arena.
 The other stops on the tour included Hammond Indiana and Milwaukee Wisconsin.

-Despite being an unknown company to nearly all who attended the XWF in Your Face House drew a large crowd with legends such as, Curt Hennig, The Road Warriors, the Nasty Boys and Rowdy Roddy Piper along with younger talent left over from the WWF's acquisition of WCW, including Vampiro, Buff Bagwell, and Norman Smiley.
+XWF in Your Face drew a large crowd and featured performers including Curt Hennig, The Road Warriors, the Nasty Boys and Rowdy Roddy Piper, along with former WCW talent such as Vampiro, Buff Bagwell, and Norman Smiley following WWF's acquisition of the promotion.

 Final concert and closure

-A final concert was held at the arena on April 6, 2019 featuring Brett Michaels.
+A final concert was held at the arena on April 6, 2019, featuring Bret Michaels.
 Michaels was the lead singer of Poison, and the group's first video for the song "Every Rose Has Its Thorn" was filmed at the venue.
 The band started every one of their world tours here.
 Michaels was selected as the final act because he opened more tours at the arena than anyone else.
-The concert had a Nostalgia theme and it utilized canned lighting.
+The concert had a Nostalgia theme, and it utilized canned lighting.
 A remake video for the song was filmed at the final concert.

 A closing ceremony was held starting at noon on Monday, April 29, 2019.
 After the ceremony, county residents were allowed to take two free seats or purchase a four-seat bench for $50.